hkn-alpha/website/README.md

 ### PR Auto-approval

-PRs which only modify files whose path contains one of the prefixes in `approved_prefixes.txt` are approved automatically.
-These PRs must still be merged by a member of the HKN Website team, but do not require review.
+PRs which modify files listed in `approved_files.txt` are approved automatically without review.
+PRs must still be merged by an HKN website team member, but review is not required.

 ## Where is it?